jdeal/qim/README.md

 // ['mary']
 ```

-`has` checks if a selection returns anything.
+`selectHas` checks if a selection returns anything.
 We use currying to create a function for checking if an account balance
 is high, and we use that as a predicate to select the owners with a high balance.

 Cool, huh?